Students should have an acoustic piano that is well-maintained and tuned at least once a year.

 By taking lessons with me, permission to post photos of students participating in piano activities (festivals and other events) is granted to media forms including, but not limited to, my website, Facebook, and Instagram pages, and my YouTube channel.
 Only first names of students will be posted.

-Fees for festivals (National Federation of Music Clubs, Monster Concert, Silent Film, etc.) and materials purchased for the student’s use (Federation pieces) will be added to tuition.
+- Fees for festivals (National Federation of Music Clubs, Monster Concert, Silent Film, etc.) and materials purchased for the student’s use (Federation pieces) will be added to tuition or invoiced through Venmo.

 Tuition reserves the lesson day and time for your son/daughter.
 Think of piano tuition the same way you think of other classes and activities such as soccer or dance.
 Tuition is due whether your child is able to attend or not.